-It doesn’t have to be that way.
+Investing doesn’t have to be hard.
 A new investment method called robo advisors has been changing the financial landscape recently.
 And, it’s something that you may want to consider.

-Now, you can get started with a robo advisor with as little as $1 in some cases.
-The fees are reasonable, and the robo advisor does the investment allocation for you.
+Now, you can get started with one with as little as $1 in some cases.
+The fees are reasonable, and they manage the investment allocation for you.